 $324,281; two-year project ending March 2018.
 Opioids prescribed to manage chronic pain can lead to misuse, serious medical complications, and even death.
 In 2009-2010, over 5 million Americans reported using opioids for non-medical purposes in the past month.
 In 2008, opioid analgesics were involved in nearly 15,000 deaths-more than from heroin and cocaine.
 It is a public priority to discover successful opioid management strategies for Chronic Non-Cancer Pain (CNCP) and to translate these strategies into practice.
 Our long-term goal is to develop and test tailored interventions for physicians to improve their communication with patients about opioid treatment.
 The purpose of this pilot study is to identify communication strategies patients with CNCP and their physicians use to manage opioids.

-Fewer SLA Researchers have applied for internal funding in AY2016-2017 than usual.
-Why not apply for internal funding for your project?
+We had fewer applicants for internal grants in FY2017 than previous years.
+Why not apply for internal funding for your project this year?

 Chancellor’s Community Fellowship 2016